Rjsa210/RJohnson_responsivePortfolio/README.md

 # RJohnson_responsivePortfolio
-developing a responsive portfolio website using the bootstrap .css framework
+Developing a responsive portfolio website using the bootstrap .css framework

 ## Description
 With this excersize we were introduced to the Bootstrap .CSS Framework.
 The purpose being to utilize the plug and play nature of the framework to create a responsive portfolio page.